top of page

 4. COMBO LOCK:

-It is highly suggested to have a lock for your locker.
+It is suggested not required to have a lock for your locker.
 Combo lock is preferred but a key lock is fine if you have a spare key to keep with me.

 This can be any light tight cardboard, plastic, or wooden box that does not let light in.
 It should have a removable lid.
 Shoe boxes, oatmeal cans, clean paint cans all work well.
 We will use this to make our pinhole cameras.